skyshab/rootstrap-sequences/README.md

 ## Requirements

-* Rootstrap v1.1.0+
-* WordPress 5.0+
+* WordPress 5.0+.
+* Hybrid Core 5.1+
-* PHP 7.0+
+* Rootstrap 2.0+
 * [Composer](https://getcomposer.org/) for managing PHP dependencies.

 ## Features

 Allows you to add a navigation bar with arrow navigation to the top of customizer sections.
 Has options to show or hide the sections in the panel, reverse the order of the navigation, display prev/next labels, and add a preview device trigger.

 ### Installation